COMPASS-DOE/data-workflows/synoptic/metadata/L1_metadata/README_v1-1.txt

 * Multiple, numerically different observations for a given timestamp (rare);
 * Less-than-15-minute time intervals, in particular during TEMPEST flood events.

+DATA VERSIONS
+—----------------------------------
+COMPASS-FME L1 data releases use semantic versioning (https://semver.org).
+This means that given a version number MAJOR-MINOR-PATCH, we increment the:
+* MAJOR number when we make incompatible changes to the data structure;
+* MINOR version when we add data in a backwards-compatible manner; and
+* PATCH version when we fix documentation and the like.

+Importantly, “backward compatible” does NOT mean that the data don’t change, only that your scripts using L1 data will probably still work.

 CHANGELOG
 —----------------------------------
 Version 1-1 released 2024-XX-XX